jeevan-singh/Security-Engineering-Training/04-Threat-Modeling/01 - Payments Exercise/README.md

 **Authentication**
 * UpdatePayment API call requires a system generated API token
-* We have a token to connect with VISA stored in Chamber
+* We have a token to connect with VISA stored in a proper secrets store

 **Denial of Service**
 * Max 100 API calls per minute per user to protect against denial of service attacks from a client